cweezy/clubpointz/README.md

-# clubpointz: An NYRR Club Points Viewer
+# An NYRR Club Points Viewer

 This'll be cool.